Vancouver is located in British Columbia and is surrounded by beautiful mountains as well as the Pacific Ocean ocean.

 Explore Stanley Park and the Sea Wall

 Bottom line: if you are in Vancouver, you must visit Stanley Park!
-On this website you can find a map of the Seawalk and sights to see along the way.
+On this website, you can find a map of the Seawalk and popular spots to see along the way.

 Check out the A-maze-ing Laughter statues and Inukshuk

 The A-maze-ing Laughter statue put a smile on anyone's face, which happens to be the exact intention of the artist Yue Minjun.

 He wanted to touch the heart of each visitor and it's a-maze-ing to see how he more than succeeded in doing so.
 Just spend 15 minutes watching people visiting the statues, you'll see what I mean.

 Another beautiful sculpture is the Inukshuk on English Bay, which became famous as the symbol of the Vancouver Winter Olympics in 2010.